withastro/docs/src/pages/en/core-concepts/framework-components.md

 This allows you to build entire "apps" in your preferred JavaScript framework and render them, via a parent component, to an Astro page.
 This is a convenient pattern to allow related components to share state or context.

-Nesting is done by feature like `children` props for React, `<slot>` element for Svelte.
-But even in an Astro component, techniques like _render prop_ for React, _named slots_ for Svelte are not supported.
-Of course it works in between the same kind of framework components.
+Each framework has its own patterns for nesting: `children` props and _render props_ for React and Solid; `<slot>` with or without names for Svelte and Vue, for example.
+Note, however, that when you include a framework component in an astro component, you can't use _render props_ or _named slots_, even if the framework component supports it.
+This is due to a limitation in Astro's compiler.

 ## Can I Hydrate Astro Components?